the EASEL® methodology

 “Mari is like a Sherpa (mountain guides in the Himalayas).
 The client tells the Sherpa which mountain they want to climb (though the Sherpa might try to talk some sense into them if they pick a really foolish one).
 The Sherpa knows the best routes and what needs to be brought along.
 They can also read the weather conditions.
 The Sherpa walks alongside the client at their pace and carries some of their “stuff”.
 Sometimes, the Sherpa provides extra oxygen and keeps the client safe in other ways, too.
 The Sherpa doesn’t complain unnecessarily, and many of them have climbed Mount Everest several times but don’t make a big deal about it.”

-Adventure pedagogy and experiential learning, along with Montessori’s core principle “Help me to do it myself,” are reflected in EASEL’s goal to give clients back their power over their own lives and well-being.
-My love of animals and background with horses brought nature and interactive exercises with my dogs and horses into EASEL’s experiential learning from the very beginning, alongside everyday situations and adventure pedagogy.
+Adventure pedagogy and experiential learning, along with Montessori’s core principle “Help me to do it myself,” are reflected in EASEL’s goal to give clients back the power to shape their own lives and well-being.
 Richard Lazarus’ book Passion and Reason, published in 1996, deeply influenced EASEL.
-At the base of the hierarchical structure of social emotional skills we place what Lazarus beautifully articulated aesthetic experiences as a path to happiness, gratitude and compassion.
-We have all in this work seen beautiful sceneries, moving experiences of connection between a client and a horse, sunsets, etc., that transform a client’s attitude towards self and others profoundly.
+At the base of the hierarchical structure of social-emotional skills, we place what Lazarus beautifully articulated: aesthetic experiences form a path to happiness, gratitude and compassion.
+We have all seen in this work a beautiful scenery, art, experiences of connection between a client and a horse etc., transform a client’s attitude towards self and others profoundly.

-In EASEL®, we may practice making friends also with animal
+In EASEL®, we practise making friends also with animals

 When working with young people struggling with behaviour, focus, and emotional regulation, one must set boundaries with care and firmness.
 The relationship must be strong enough to withstand mutual boundary-setting.
 It must be grounded in genuine care, mutual respect, and goodwill.